-He is the author of Burning Man’s 10 Principles as well as many landmark essays and speeches concerning the event and the culture.
-He also founded the Philosophical Center, in order to nurture the ideas and values unlocked at Burning Man, instill them in our culture, and share them with the wider world.
+He authored Burning Man’s 10 Principles to help guide the emergent Burning Man Regional Network, and founded the Philosophical Center in order to nurture the ideas and values unlocked at Burning Man, instill them in our culture, and share them with the wider world.

 Introduction: The Philosophical Center — 2013